EvoSort: A Genetic-Algorithm-Based Adaptive Parallel Sorting Framework for Large-Scale High Performance Computing: EvoSort Algorithm

 \section{EvoSort Algorithm}

-EvoSort is an innovative adaptive sorting framework that combines the efficiency of parallel sorting techniques with the robust optimization capabilities of Genetic Algorithms (GAs).
+\raj{EvoSort is a general-purpose adaptive sorting framework implemented as a Python package that combines the efficiency of parallel sorting techniques with the robust optimization capabilities of Genetic Algorithms (GAs).
+As a Python-accessible framework, EvoSort provides a simple, high-level interface that Python developers can use directly, similar to NumPy's \texttt{np.sort()} or other standard Python sorting routines.
 Unlike traditional sorting methods that rely on fixed or manually tuned parameters, EvoSort dynamically adapts to both the size of the data and the hardware characteristics.
 By automatically tuning key parameters through evolutionary computation, EvoSort selects the most effective strategy—whether it is a refined parallel mergesort or block-based LSD radix sort—based on the outcome of its GA-driven search.
-This approach builds on classical algorithmic research \citep{Knuth1998,Cormen2009,Batcher1968} and modern advances in evolutionary computations \citep{Holland1975,Goldberg1989,Mitchell1996,Deb2001,Deb2002}.
+This approach builds on classical algorithmic research \citep{Knuth1998,Cormen2009,Batcher1968} and modern advances in evolutionary computations \citep{Holland1975,Goldberg1989,Mitchell1996,Deb2001,Deb2002}.}

 In the following subsections, we describe the major components of EvoSort in detail, explain the underlying mathematics, and the pseudocodes.